Perfect Competition Definition

 #6 – Cheap and Efficient Transportation

 Transportation is a very important part of every business and in a perfectly competitive market the cost of transportation for the seller is low and thus the product prices decrease.
 Also, efficient transportation is easily available cause a reduction in delays to transport goods.

 Perfect Competition vs Monopoly

-To better understand perfect competition, we refer to a popular market structure called monopoly.
+To better understand perfect competition, we refer to a popular market structure called a monopoly.
 A monopoly is theoretically opposed to the perfect competition which is characterized by a single seller of a product with no close substitutes.
 Monopoly provides full power over prices and consumers cannot shift to another seller in case of price rise because there might be no other option available.
 High barriers to entry and exit results in negligible competition.
 E.g. Intel in the microprocessor industry has a 90% market share.

 Let us compare the key characteristics of Perfect Competition and Monopoly